-In the case of heat pumps installed indoors, if a blower door test to EN 13829 is to be carried out, then all apertures which are purposely provided in the building envelope must be closed or sealed off before the air hoses are installed.
+In the case of heat pumps installed indoors, if a blower door test to EN 13829 is to be carried out, apply Procedure B (checking the building envelope).
+This involves closing or sealing off all apertures which are purposely provided in the building envelope before the air hoses are installed.